MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/manage-synonyms.md

  ![Synonym Example](media/conflation-synonym/add-synonym2.png)

- When you click the Entity type, you can choose one type of the entites from the drop down list you want to conflate with.
-If you don't see any thing from the drop down list, there could be something wrong with your source schema.
+ When you click the Entity type, you can choose one type of the entities from the drop-down list you want to conflate with.
+If you don't see any thing from the drop-down list, there could be something wrong with your source schema.
 Make sure that you have your schema map created correctly.
 And check the box of **Merge synonym sets that overlap** if you want to.
-Also, if you want to do create the synonym conflation model for city type entity, please check the **Is city conflation model**.
+Also, if you want to create the synonym conflation model for city type entity, please check the **Is city conflation model**.
 Once you checked it, you'll four more blocks are provided.

   ![Synonym Example](media/conflation-synonym/add-synonym3.png)

 In the newly prompted blocks, you need to provide the entity type and ontology property for both state and country entities.
-Why are these required?
-An example will be,  if there're two city entities with name vancouver in your graph, one is Vancouver, WA, USA and another one actually represents Vancouver, BC, Canada.
-The system may conflate these two together as one entity if you don't provide the state and country values correctly.
-With the state and country values provided accurately, the conflation system will understand that these two vancouver entities are actually different entities, and will not incorrectly conflate them together.
+Why are these properties required?
+An example will be,  if there are two city entities with name Vancouver in your graph, one is Vancouver, WA, USA and another one actually represents Vancouver, BC, Canada.
+The system may conflate the two entities together as one entity if you don't provide the state and country values correctly.
+With the state and country values provided accurately, the conflation system will understand that the two Vancouver entities are different entities, and will not incorrectly conflate them together.

 Finally, click the **Import synonym file** to upload the synonym file we created at the beginning of this section.
-And click the **Add Model** button, you're successfully created a synonym model for your conflaiton system.
+And click the **Add Model** button, you're successfully created a synonym model for your conflation system.

 Once you saved your synonym model, it will show up in your **Manage synonyms** portal.